-Dr. Hamarneh is a Professor of Computing Science at Simon Fraser University.
+Dr. Hamarneh is a Professor and Associate Director for Graduate Studies at the school of Computing Science, Simon Fraser University.
 He was a visiting professor at INRIA and Ecole Central Paris (GALEN team) (2010-2011).
 Before joining SFU in 2003, Dr. Hamarneh was a postdoctoral fellow at the Hospital for Sick Children (Mouse Imaging Centre) and the University of Toronto (Dept. Medical Biophysics) (2001-2003).
 He completed his doctoral studies (2001) at Chalmers University of Technology (Dept. Signals and Systems) and, as a pre-doctoral research fellow (2000-2001), at the University of Toronto (Dept. Computer Science).
 He received his Master's degree with distinction in digital communications from Chalmers University (1997) and Bachelor's degree from Jordan University (Dept. Electrical Engineering) (1995).
 Prior to graduate studies, he worked as an R&D engineer at SEDCO (Systems and Electronics Development Co.)
 (1995), Queen Alia International Airport (Royal Jordanian Airlines), and Rostock University (Institut för Technische Informatik) (1994).

 Dr. Hamarneh's primary research interest is in medical image analysis.
 He has over 200 peer-reviewed publications in top international conferences (e.g., MICCAI, ISBI, CVPR, ICCV) and journals (e.g. , MedIA, NeuroImage, IEEE TMI, TPAMI, TBME).
 He is the author of several invited book chapters (by Springer, Wiley, and CRC) and the co-editor of several proceedings.
-His group contributes MIA software, including open source Insight Journal publications: MATITK , nD-SIFT, ITK-DefOrgs, ITK on iOS, FastRW, LiveVessel, VascuSynth, PerceptVis, TongueTrack, DeformIt, and others.
+His group contributes MIA software and datasets with over 50,000 downloads, including open source Insight Journal publications: MATITK , nD-SIFT, ITK-DefOrgs, ITK on iOS, FastRW, LiveVessel, VascuSynth, PerceptVis, TongueTrack, DeformIt, and many others.

 Dr. Hamarneh's work has received numerous distinctions including several best paper awards, top accessed papers, invitations for special journal issues, best reviewer awards, and others.
 His work was featured on the front page of the Vancouver Sun, in IEEE Intelligent Systems In the News, ACM Tech News, on journal cover and others.